keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 - _Scheduling_: A simple First-Come First-Served (FCFS) scheduling without backfilling is adopted.
-- _Node Selection_: Either linear or random node selection is adopted.
+- _Node Selection_: Either _linear_ or _random_ node selection is adopted.
    Linear node selection assumes that computing nodes are lined up in a one-dimensional array and minimizes fragmentation.
 This is essentially the same as Slurm's default node selection policy.
 Random node selection randomly selects computing nodes.
 This algorithm simulates a situation where computing nodes are highly fragmented.
-- _Process Placement_: Either block or cyclic process placement is adopted.
+- _Process Placement_: Either _block_ or _cyclic_ process placement is adopted.
    Block process placement assigns rank $i$ to the $\lfloor i / c \rfloor$-th computing node where $c$ represents the number of cores per node.
 Cyclic process placement assigns rank $i$ to the $(i \bmod n)$-th computing node where $n$ denotes the number of computing nodes.
-- _Routing_: Either D-mod-K routing or a dynamic routing is adopted.
+- _Routing_: Either _D-mod-K_ routing or a _dynamic_ routing is adopted.
   \mbox{Destination-modulo-K} (\mbox{D-mod-K}) routing is a popular static load balancing routing algorithm that distributes packet flow over multiple paths based on the destination address of the packet.
-A greedy dynamic routing algorithm where routes are computed and allocated from the heaviest communicating process pair.
+The dynamic routing algorithm implemented here computes and allocates routes from the heaviest communicating process pair.
 A route is computed so as to minimize the traffic of the maximum-traffic link in the path.

 Under this condition, we measured and compared the maximum traffic load on links.
-Figure\ \ref{fig:nas-cg-multi-congestion} shows the simulation results results in the case of the NAS CG benchmark.
+Figure\ \ref{fig:nas-cg-multi-congestion} shows the simulation results in the case of the NAS CG benchmark.
 What stands out in this plot is that dynamic routing consistently achieves lower traffic load compared to static \mbox{D-mod-K} routing.
-The difference of traffic load was largest when linear node selection and block process placement is adopted.
+The reduction of traffic load was largest when linear node selection and block process placement was adopted.
 Under this configuration, dynamic routing slashed maximum traffic load by 50% compared to
 \mbox{D-mod-K} routing.
 In addition, the graph reveals that cyclic process placement always increased maximum traffic load compared to block process